+'''

-''' BatchJobsParam(workers, catch.errors = TRUE, cleanup = TRUE, work.dir = getwd(), stop.on.error = FALSE, seed = NULL, resources = NULL, conffile = NULL, cluster.functions = NULL, progressbar = TRUE, jobname = "BPJOB", ...) '''
+BatchJobsParam(workers, catch.errors = TRUE, cleanup = TRUE,

+work.dir = getwd(), stop.on.error = TRUE, seed = NULL,

+resources = NULL, conffile = NULL, cluster.functions = NULL,

+progressbar = TRUE, jobname = "BPJOB",

+reg.pars=list(seed=seed, work.dir=work.dir),

+conf.pars=list(conffile=conffile, cluster.functions=cluster.functions),

+submit.pars=list(resources=resources),

+...)

+'''

+workers

-workers integer(1) Number of workers to divide tasks (e.g., elements in the first argu- 0 M 1/2 1 C 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 ment of bplapply) between.
+integer(1) Number of workers to divide tasks (e.g., elements in the first argument of bplapply) between.
 On Multicore and SSH backends, this defaults to all available nodes.
 On managed (e.g., slurm, SGE) clusters workers defaults to NA, meaning that the number of workers equals the number of tasks.
 See argument n. chunks in chunk and submitJobs for more information.

+catch.errors

-catch.errors logical(1)Flag to determine in apply-like functions (see e.g. bplapply) whether to quit with an error as soon as one application fails or encapsulation of function calls in try blocks which triggers a resume mechanism (see bpresume).
+DEPRECATED. logical(1) Flag to determine in apply-like functions (see e.g. bplapply) whether to quit with an error as soon as one application fails or encapsulation of function calls in try blocks which triggers a resume mechanism (see bpresume).
 Defaults to TRUE.

+cleanup

-cleanup logical(1)BatchJobs creates temporary directories in the work.dir.
+logical(1)BatchJobs creates temporary directories in the work.dir.
 If cleanup is set to TRUE (default), the directories are removed from the file systems automatically.
 Set this to FALSE whenever it might become necessary to utilize any special functionality provided by BatchJobs.
 To retrieve the registry, call loadRegistry on the temporary directory.

+work.dir

-work.dir character(1)Directory to store temporary files.
+character(1)Directory to store temporary files.
 Note that this must be shared across computational nodes if you use a distributed computing backend.
 Default ist the current working directory of R, see getwd.
+Ignored when reg.pars is provided.

+stop.on.error

-stop.on.error logical(1)Stop all jobs as soon as one jobs fails (stop.on.error == TRUE)
+logical(1)Stop all jobs as soon as one jobs fails (stop.on.error == TRUE)

 or wait for all jobs to terminate.
-Default is FALSE.
+Default is TRUE.

+seed

-seed integer(1L)Set an initial seed for the RNG.
+integer(1L)Set an initial seed for the RNG.
 See makeRegistry for more information.
 Default is NULL where a random seed is chosen upon initialization.
+Ignored when reg.pars is provided.

+resources

-resources list()List of job specific resources passed to submitJobs.
+list()List of job specific resources passed to submitJobs.
 Default is NULL where the resources defined in the configuration are used.
+Ignored when submit.pars is provided.

-conffile character(1) URI to a custom BatchJobs configuration file used for execution.
+character(1)URI to a custom BatchJobs configuration file used for execution.
 Default is NULL which relies on BatchJobs to handle configuration files.
+Ignored when conf.pars is provided.